kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q3/outline.md

 - The TCP connections are opened in the inward direction, not outward.
 - A platform "product" that can be deployed (as opposed to a service that is used).
-- **Codified support for scenarios where the syncers in the workload execution clusters have to go through load balancers and/or other proxies to reach the central server(s).**
+- **Codified support for scenarios where some KubeStellar clients and the syncers in some of the workload execution clusters have to go through load balancers and/or other proxies to reach the central server(s).**
+- **Compared to PoC2023q1, codification of closer to production grade deployment technique(s).**
 - **A hierarchy with more than two levels.**

 Some important things that are not attempted in this PoC include the following.